kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 ## Basics

 For the sake of better unterstanding, I'll introduce an artificial setting which helps to internalize the proposed concept.
 Let's stick with the logistics domain and focus on a mobile robot picking and delivering small boxes in a production site.
-This warehouse is also filled with employees, pallet trucks and other moving objects.
+This warehouse is also filled with employees, pallet trucks and other moving objects which are to detect and to avoid.

 ![audi-smart-factory](audi-smart-factory.jpg)